bitbrain/hamorigami/core/README.md

 #### The player and despawning

-The cutscene editor treats the player slightly different from other entities.
-For example. the player (kodama) is referred to as `player`, whereas the other spirits are referred to as their natural name.
+The cutscene editor treats kodama slightly different from other entities, whereas the other spirits are referred to as their natural name.

 The reason is that spawning a player during a morning cutscene **will not** despawn it at the end of a cutscene.
 Instead, once the gameplay starts, kodama can be controlled directly by the player.
 All other entities spawned within cutscenes will automatically disappear once a cutscene is over!